“when the world comes crashing at

 Find a Qualified Professional

-The number of accessible mental health providers and services has been increasing along with awareness of the diverse communication and identities of deaf individuals.
+The number of accessible mental health providers and services has been increasing along with awareness of the diverse communication and identities of deaf people.

 Technology allows for remote counseling with deaf-sensitive professionals.
 The Laurent Clerc National Deaf Education Center offers national and statewide directories for mental health services for deaf people.